Source code for wf_psf.data.data_zernike_utils

 logger = logging.getLogger(__name__)

-[docs] def pad_contribution_to_order(contribution: np.ndarray, max_order: int) -> np.ndarray: """Pad a Zernike contribution array to the max Zernike order.""" current_order = contribution.shape[1] pad_width = ((0, 0), (0, max_order - current_order)) return np.pad(contribution, pad_width=pad_width, mode="constant", constant_values=0)
+[docs] def pad_contribution_to_order(contribution: np.ndarray, max_order: int) -> np.ndarray: """Pad a Zernike contribution array to the max Zernike order.
+Parameters ---------- contribution : np.ndarray Array of shape (n_samples, n_orders) representing Zernike contributions. max_order : int Target number of Zernike order; determines the number of columns after padding Returns ------- np.ndarray Padded array of shape (n_samples, max_order) with zeros appended to the right if `max_order` > current number of orders. """ current_order = contribution.shape[1] pad_width = ((0, 0), (0, max_order - current_order)) return np.pad(contribution, pad_width=pad_width, mode="constant", constant_values=0)

-[docs] def combine_zernike_contributions(contributions: list[np.ndarray]) -> np.ndarray: """Combine multiple Zernike contributions, padding each to the max order before summing.""" if not contributions: raise ValueError("No contributions provided.") if len(contributions) == 1: return contributions[0] max_order = max(contrib.shape[1] for contrib in contributions) n_samples = contributions[0].shape[0] if any(c.shape[0] != n_samples for c in contributions): raise ValueError("All contributions must have the same number of samples.") combined = np.zeros((n_samples, max_order)) # Pad each contribution to the max order and sum them for contrib in contributions: padded = pad_contribution_to_order(contrib, max_order) combined += padded return combined
+[docs] def combine_zernike_contributions(contributions: list[np.ndarray]) -> np.ndarray: """Combine multiple Zernike contribution arrays into a single array.
+Each contribution is zero-padded along the second dimension (Zernike order) to match the maximum order across inputs, then summed element-wise.
+Parameters ---------- contributions: list[np.ndarray] List of arrays of shape (n_samples, n_orders_i), where all arrays must share the same number of samples (first dimension) but may differ in Zernike order (second dimension).
+Returns ------- np.ndarray Array of shape (n_samples, max_order) containing the summed contributions after zero-padding Raises ------ ValueError If the list is empty or contributions have inconsistent number of samples. """ if not contributions: raise ValueError("No contributions provided.") if len(contributions) == 1: return contributions[0] max_order = max(contrib.shape[1] for contrib in contributions) n_samples = contributions[0].shape[0] if any(c.shape[0] != n_samples for c in contributions): raise ValueError("All contributions must have the same number of samples.") combined = np.zeros((n_samples, max_order)) # Pad each contribution to the max order and sum them for contrib in contributions: padded = pad_contribution_to_order(contrib, max_order) combined += padded return combined

 [docs] def pad_tf_zernikes(zk_param: tf.Tensor, zk_prior: tf.Tensor, n_zks_total: int): """ Pad the Zernike coefficient tensors to match the specified total number of Zernikes.
 Parameters ---------- zk_param : tf.Tensor Zernike coefficients for the parametric part.
 Shape [batch, n_zks_param, 1, 1]. zk_prior : tf.Tensor Zernike coefficients for the prior part.
 Shape [batch, n_zks_prior, 1, 1]. n_zks_total : int Total number of Zernikes to pad to.
 Returns ------- padded_zk_param : tf.Tensor Padded Zernike coefficients for the parametric part.
 Shape [batch, n_zks_total, 1, 1]. padded_zk_prior : tf.Tensor Padded Zernike coefficients for the prior part.
 Shape [batch, n_zks_total, 1, 1]. """ pad_num_param = n_zks_total - tf.shape(zk_param)[1] pad_num_prior = n_zks_total - tf.shape(zk_prior)[1] padded_zk_param = tf.cond( tf.not_equal(pad_num_param, 0), lambda: tf.pad(zk_param, [(0, 0), (0, pad_num_param), (0, 0), (0, 0)]), lambda: zk_param, ) padded_zk_prior = tf.cond( tf.not_equal(pad_num_prior, 0), lambda: tf.pad(zk_prior, [(0, 0), (0, pad_num_prior), (0, 0), (0, 0)]), lambda: zk_prior, ) return padded_zk_param, padded_zk_prior

-[docs] def shift_x_y_to_zk1_2_wavediff(dxy, tel_focal_length=24.5, tel_diameter=1.2): """Compute Zernike 1(2) for a given shifts in x(y) in WaveDifff conventions.
+[docs] def shift_x_y_to_zk1_2_wavediff(dxy, tel_focal_length=24.5, tel_diameter=1.2): """Compute Zernike 1(2) for a given shifts in x(y) in WaveDiff conventions.
 All inputs should be in [m].
 A displacement of, for example, 0.5 pixels should be scaled with the corresponding pixel scale, e.g. 12[um], to get a displacement in [m], which would be `dxy=0.5*12e-6`.
 The output zernike coefficient is in [um] units as expected by wavediff.
 To apply match the centroid with a `dx` that has a corresponding `zk1`, the new PSF should be generated with `-zk1`.
 The same applies to `dy` and `zk2`.
 Parameters ---------- dxy : float Centroid shift in [m].
 It can be on the x-axis or the y-axis. tel_focal_length : float Telescope focal length in [m]. tel_diameter : float Telescope aperture diameter in [m]. """ reference_pix_sampling = 12e-6 zernike_norm_factor = 2.0 # return zernike_norm_factor * (dx/reference_pix_sampling) / (tel_focal_length * tel_diameter / 2) return ( zernike_norm_factor * (tel_diameter / 2) * np.sin(np.arctan((dxy / reference_pix_sampling) / tel_focal_length)) * 3.0 )

 [docs] def compute_zernike_tip_tilt( star_images: np.ndarray, star_masks: Optional[np.ndarray] = None, pixel_sampling: float = 12e-6, reference_shifts: list[float] = [-1 / 3, -1 / 3], sigma_init: float = 2.5, n_iter: int = 20, ) -> np.ndarray: """ Compute Zernike tip-tilt corrections for a batch of PSF images.
 This function estimates the centroid shifts of multiple PSFs and computes the corresponding Zernike tip-tilt corrections to align them with a reference.
 Parameters ---------- star_images : np.ndarray A batch of PSF images (3D array of shape `(num_images, height, width)`). star_masks : np.ndarray, optional A batch of masks (same shape as `star_postage_stamps`).
 Each mask can have: - `0` to ignore the pixel. - `1` to fully consider the pixel. - Values in `(0,1]` as weights for partial consideration.
 Defaults to None. pixel_sampling : float, optional The pixel size in meters.
 Defaults to `12e-6 m` (12 microns). reference_shifts : list[float], optional The target centroid shifts in pixels, specified as `[dy, dx]`.
 Defaults to `[-1/3, -1/3]` (nominal Euclid conditions). sigma_init : float, optional Initial standard deviation for centroid estimation.
 Default is `2.5`. n_iter : int, optional Number of iterations for centroid refinement.
 Default is `20`.
 Returns ------- np.ndarray An array of shape `(num_images, 2)`, where: - Column 0 contains `Zk1` (tip) values. - Column 1 contains `Zk2` (tilt) values.
-Notes ----- - This function processes all images at once using vectorized operations. - The Zernike coefficients are computed in the WaveDiff convention. """ from wf_psf.data.centroids import CentroidEstimator # Vectorize the centroid computation centroid_estimator = CentroidEstimator( im=star_images, mask=star_masks, sigma_init=sigma_init, n_iter=n_iter ) shifts = centroid_estimator.get_intra_pixel_shifts() # Ensure reference_shifts is a NumPy array (if it's not already) reference_shifts = np.array(reference_shifts) # Reshape to ensure it's a column vector (1, 2) reference_shifts = reference_shifts[None, :] # Broadcast reference_shifts to match the shape of shifts reference_shifts = np.broadcast_to(reference_shifts, shifts.shape) # Compute displacements displacements = reference_shifts - shifts # # Ensure the correct axis order for displacements (x-axis, then y-axis) displacements_swapped = displacements[:, [1, 0]] # Adjust axis order if necessary # Call shift_x_y_to_zk1_2_wavediff directly on the vector of displacements zk1_2_array = shift_x_y_to_zk1_2_wavediff( displacements_swapped.flatten() * pixel_sampling ) # vectorized call # Reshape the result back to the original shape of displacements zk1_2_array = zk1_2_array.reshape(displacements.shape) return zk1_2_array
+Notes ----- - This function processes all images at once using vectorized operations. - The Zernike coefficients are computed in the WaveDiff convention. """ from wf_psf.data.centroids import CentroidEstimator # Vectorize the centroid computation centroid_estimator = CentroidEstimator( im=star_images, mask=star_masks, sigma_init=sigma_init, n_iter=n_iter ) shifts = centroid_estimator.get_intra_pixel_shifts() # Ensure reference_shifts is a NumPy array (if it's not already) reference_shifts = np.array(reference_shifts) # Reshape to ensure it's a column vector (1, 2) reference_shifts = reference_shifts[None, :] # Broadcast reference_shifts to match the shape of shifts reference_shifts = np.broadcast_to(reference_shifts, shifts.shape) # Compute displacements displacements = reference_shifts - shifts # Ensure the correct axis order for displacements (x-axis, then y-axis) displacements_swapped = displacements[:, [1, 0]] # Adjust axis order if necessary # Call shift_x_y_to_zk1_2_wavediff directly on the vector of displacements zk1_2_array = shift_x_y_to_zk1_2_wavediff( displacements_swapped.flatten() * pixel_sampling ) # vectorized call # Reshape the result back to the original shape of displacements zk1_2_array = zk1_2_array.reshape(displacements.shape) return zk1_2_array

 [docs] def defocus_to_zk4_zemax(dz, tel_focal_length=24.5, tel_diameter=1.2): """Compute Zernike 4 value for a given defocus in zemax conventions.
 All inputs should be in [m].
 Parameters ---------- dz : float Shift in the z-axis, perpendicular to the focal plane.
 Units in [m]. tel_focal_length : float Telescope focal length in [m]. tel_diameter : float Telescope aperture diameter in [m]. """ # Base calculation zk4 = dz / (8.0 * (tel_focal_length / tel_diameter) ** 2) # Apply Z4 normalisation # This step depends on the normalisation of the Zernike basis used zk4 /= np.sqrt(3) # Convert to waves with a reference of 800nm zk4 /= 800e-9 # Remove the peak to valley value zk4 /= 2.0 return zk4

-[docs] def defocus_to_zk4_wavediff(dz, tel_focal_length=24.5, tel_diameter=1.2): """Compute Zernike 4 value for a given defocus in WaveDifff conventions.
+[docs] def defocus_to_zk4_wavediff(dz, tel_focal_length=24.5, tel_diameter=1.2): """Compute Zernike 4 value for a given defocus in WaveDiff conventions.
 All inputs should be in [m].
 The output zernike coefficient is in [um] units as expected by wavediff.
 Parameters ---------- dz : float Shift in the z-axis, perpendicular to the focal plane.
 Units in [m]. tel_focal_length : float Telescope focal length in [m]. tel_diameter : float Telescope aperture diameter in [m]. """ # Base calculation zk4 = dz / (8.0 * (tel_focal_length / tel_diameter) ** 2) # Apply Z4 normalisation # This step depends on the normalisation of the Zernike basis used zk4 /= np.sqrt(3) # Remove the peak to valley value zk4 /= 2.0 # Change units to [um] as Wavediff uses zk4 *= 1e6 return zk4